Retardigrades/tent-update-controller/README.md

 For simplicity, the "version" is just the build date.
 This makes it easy because the EXP firmware can just use `__DATE__` and `__TIME__` macros.
+The exact format of the Version is: `TENT_VERSION::Mmm dd yyyy::hh:mm:ss`.

 The Server gets the version of the provided file bei either `stat()`-ing the file or by searching for the date string in the binary.
 To force the `stat()` behaviour, please use the `--guess-from stat`.